Khloe Kardashian Wants Nose Job, Admits She’s ‘A Fan Of Plastic Surgery’

 Khloe Kardashian says she’ll probably get a nose job someday because she thinks about getting it every day.
 Khloe has admitted in the past that she’s “a fan of plastic surgery,” but claims she hasn’t gone under the knife yet.

 “One day I think I’ll get [a nose job] because I think about it every day,” Khloe wrote on Instagram.
-“But I’m scared so for now it’s all about contour.”
+“But I’m scared, so for now it’s all about contour.”

 Kardashian was responding to a fan who posted this comment to the photo below: “Did she get her nose done or just really fleeky contouring,” Instagram account holder @AllysonClifton asked.